-Today we are going to look at how wedding and event photographers in Scotland deal with the changing seasons and in particular, winter time.
+Today we are going to look at Event and wedding photographers in Scotland and the changing season and how they deal with the changing seasons and in particular, winter time.

 I will be photographing a wedding in Scotland at the weekend and summer is on the way out, although not totally.
 As the clocks have not changed yet, there will still be some available light until the speeches, however, it is likely to be colder, which could affect the length of time you have as a photographer in Scotland in September, to take the photos of the couple.
 Here is an example of some winter event photography in Scotland, particularly the final image from North Berwick Colour Infrared – Colin Wright Photography (edinburghphotographer.com) This may seem a strange comment but they will be reluctant to stay as long outside and you may have to be quicker, as the bride especially could start looking cold and this can ruin the photos.
 The other main factor can be the the guests, who will be less likely to linger outdoors with their drinks, this means you have to adopt a very different style of photograph, often using flash more often.
 So here a few quick tips for winter wedding and event photographers in Scotland: